Symptoms of obstructive sleep apnea include loud snoring, gasping during sleep, apneas, unrefreshing sleep, and excessive daytime sleepiness.

 Positive airway pressure or oral appliances are noninvasive treatment options.

 In patients unable to adhere to medical therapy or with discrete anatomical sites of obstruction, soft tissue and/or skeletal surgery may be selected for treatment of obstructive sleep apnea.

-Complications of untreated obstructive sleep apnea include increased risk of premature death, MI, dysrhythmias, stroke, HTN, motor vehicle accidents, metabolic syndrome, and neurocognitive dysfunction.
+Complications of untreated obstructive sleep apnea include increased risk of premature death, myocardial infarction, dysrhythmias, stroke, hypertension, motor vehicle accidents, metabolic syndrome, and neurocognitive dysfunction.

 Obstructive sleep apnea (OSA) is characterized by episodes of complete or partial upper airway obstruction during sleep.
 Episodic airway obstruction is usually associated with oxyhemoglobin desaturations and arousals from sleep.
 The symptoms of sleep apnea include chronic snoring, insomnia, gasping and breath holding, unrefreshing sleep, and daytime sleepiness.